You are here

 How do I know what's phishing and what's legitimate?

-- Phishing messages typically have a Reply-To address or web link to a host outside bloomu.edu, include an unfamiliar or blank TO address, include general statements like "Dear email account owner" or "EDU webmail user", threaten lost service if you don't act, often have poor spelling and grammar, include a sense of urgency by giving deadlines like 24 hours, 2 days, or 2 weeks, and request userids and passwords through email.
+- Phishing messages typically have a Reply-To address or web link to a host outside bloomu.edu, include an unfamiliar or blank TO address, include general statements like "Dear email account owner" or "EDU webmail user", threaten lost service if you don't act, often have poor spelling and grammar, include a sense of urgency by giving quick deadlines like 24 hours or 2 days, and request userids and passwords through email.

 - Legitimate messages from the Bloomsburg University Office of Technology will NEVER ask you for your password.
 They typically just give updated information about technology and your user account.
 We may tell you to go to a website where you should enter your username and password to authenticate and access a university resource, but it's not simply a form where we are collecting the information to mark your account as active to keep an account around or give you more quota.
-Faculty/Staff get to keep their account while they are still employed and students get to keep their email account forever on Microsoft Live - without EVER having to supply a password in response to an email from us.
-We may ask you to click a link to log into a new technology system, such as the ISIS (Integrated Student Information System) system, but pay close attention to the web address.
+Faculty/Staff get to keep their account while they are still employed and all active students get to keep their email account on Office 365 - without EVER having to supply a password in response to an email from us.
+We may ask you to click a link to log in to a new technology system, such as the MyHusky system, but pay close attention to the web address that the link goes to by looking at the address shown in the status bar while you mouse-over the link and check the address in the address bar of the browser if you click the link.
 You will always notice URL links to websites which make you log in with your Bloomsburg University account in legitimate messages are always in the bloomu.edu domain.
 You can easily check this by looking just to the left of the first slash (/) after http://.
 This is where the domain in the URL is located.
-For instance, legitimate bloomu.edu URLs are http://www.bloomu.edu/technology/ and http://www.bloomu.edu/isis/logon and http://reset.bloomu.edu/.
+For instance, legitimate bloomu.edu URLs are http://www.bloomu.edu/technology/ and http://www.bloomu.edu/myhusky/logon and http://reset.bloomu.edu/.
 Be sure not to be tricked by URLs that do include bloomu.edu, but not at the domain level.
-For instance, http://www.bloomu.edu.9.cn/ and http://account.bloomu.edu1.com/ are not bloomu.edu URLs.
+For instance, http://www.bloomu.edu.9.cn/ and http://account.bloomu.edu1.com are NOT bloomu.edu URLs.
 Also be sure you aren't getting tricked into going to a different website than the link text specifies.
-If you mouse-over a link in an email, it will show you what address the link points to without having to click it.
 For instance, the following link actually goes to example.com, even though the link text looks like a bloomu site: http://www.bloomu.edu/.

 To learn more about phishing in general...